levoxtrip/PKB/docs/topics/strive.md

 Exposing yourself to possible failure helps you to figure out how you can get better.

 You are going to fail if you want to maximize your potential!

+Take the opposite approach.
+Instead of becoming discouraged and depressed by any kind of downturn, you must see this as a wake-up call, a challenge that you will transform into an opportunity for powe

 ### Fear of failure
 To reduce fear of failure focus on smallest action that moves you forward your goal/solving the problem.